eminently/chopsticks/README.md

 If you are afraid of Bitcoin Cash [forks](https://en.wikipedia.org/wiki/List_of_bitcoin_forks), use [chopsticks](https://api.chopsticks.cash) !

 ---
+## Status

+This API is not active anymore since the market decided to keep two competing and now independent chains.
+If you have a project that requires the same approach or solution, feel free to reach out to us.

+---
 ## Context

 Sadly, the probability that the BitcoinCash (BCH/XBC) community will have to deal with a contentious fork on November 15th, 2018 is pretty high at this point.